ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/boards/Universal Filter Board.md

 - Implement feedback loop functionality.
 - Test with a diverse set of input data to validate effectiveness and adaptability.
 ## Use-cases
-- Filtering an array of results from another board:
+Filtering an array of results from another board:
-	- OpenAlex Seach:
+- OpenAlex Search:
 	- Outputs of a traditional query search
 	- LLM filters based on a prompt: "Select the most relevant results for query X."
+- Query improvement board:
+	- Inputs are results from another
 - Genetic-algorithm like board
+	- Prompt to assess each item in the passed in array
-		- LLM as a fitness function to select candidates for the next generation.
+	- LLM then acts as a fitness function to select candidates for the next generation.
 	- Feedback loop to refine the selection process.
-		-